 At December 31, 2004, under FIN 46R, the Company evaluated all of its fixed price purchase agreements and LLC arrangements and determined that it was the primary beneficiary of nineteen of those development entities with which the agreements and arrangements were held.
 As a result, at December 31, 2004, NVR had consolidated such development entities in the accompanying consolidated balance sheet.
-Of the nineteen development entities, three entities refused to provide financial statements, and NVR utilized estimation techniques to perform the consolidation.
-The effect of the consolidation under FIN 46R at December 31, 2004 was the inclusion on the balance sheet of \$89,924 as Assets not owned, consolidated per FIN 46R, after elimination of intercompany items.
+Of the nineteen development entities, three entities refused to provide financial statements, and NVR utilized estimation techniques to perform the consolidated per FIN 46R with a corresponding inclusion of \$63,568 as Liabilities related to assets not owned, consolidated per FIN 46R, after elimination of intercompany items.
 Inclusive in these totals were assets of approximately \$16,000 and liabilities of approximately \$12,500 for three development entities created after December 31, 2003 that did not provide financial statements.